 3. Demonstrate to farmers the economic and environmental benefits of soil testing and the

-implications of changing precipitation and temperature patterns for modern farming practices.
+implications of changing precipitation and temperature patterns for N management practices.